emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

-The reference passed to :c:func:`MPS_FIX2` must be the address of the base of the block referred to (unless the referent belongs to an :term:`object format` of variant auto-header, in which case it must be a reference to the address just after the header).
+The reference passed to :c:func:`MPS_FIX2` must be the address of the base of the block referred to (unless the referent belongs to an :term:`object format` with :term:`in-band headers`, in which case it must be a reference to the address just after the header).

 However, :c:func:`MPS_FIX1` allows some leeway: if you pass it a reference to the interior of an allocated block, then